kadkins-pivotal/pcf-on-azure/marketplace-install-instructions.md

 1. There will be a list of deployments.
 Click on the earliest deployment.
 It should be prefixed with "pivotal.pivotal-coud-foundry".

 1. In the left toolbar you will see a list of four menu options.
 Click on the "Outputs" menu option.
-This will show you informatino you need to access the operations manager.
+This will show you information you need to access the operations manager.